 Albert was born in Hackney in 1894.
-His Father is John Thomas Dodd and his mother is Isabella Charlotte (nee O’Meara.)
+His father was John Thomas Dodd and his mother was Isabella Charlotte (nee O’Meara.)

 The Bankers Battalion trained at Aldershot and arrived in France in May 1916.
 They were involved in the Battle of Flers-Courcelette, and the battle of Transloy in 1916 and the battles of Messines, Picken Ridge and Menin Road in 1917.

 Albert had been at the front for 16 months and was due home leave, when he died on 28 July 1917 from wounds he received the previous day.
 He is buried in Locre Hospice Cemetary in Belgium.